Evidlo/remarkable_syncthing/README.md

 - At least one of the devices must be publically accessible on TCP 22000.
 Alternatively, if at least one of the devices can access the other on local intranet, you can add another discovery method via `[Remote Device] > Edit > Advanced > Addresses`.. eg: `tcp://192.168.1.123:22000`

-- Obviously WiFi needs to be on an connected for this to work.
-Unless you've done modification, this means xochitl should be running.
+- WiFi needs to be on an connected for this to work, so xochitl should be running.